-Suing a Trustee: Individually and as Trustee of a Florida Trust
+Suing a Trustee: Individually and as Trustee of a Miami Trust

 Are you involved in a lawsuit against a Florida trustee?
 Do you wish to sue a Florida trustee as trustee of your dad’s trust?
 When should you sue a Florida trustee individually ?
 When should you sue a trustee both individually and as trustee of a trust in Florida?
 Why is it important to acknowledge that suing a person who happens to be serving as a trustee is different than suing that person in his or her capacity as trustee?

 Under the Florida Trust Code, a trustee has the following duties:

 - Duty to Administer the Trust in good faith and accordance with its purposes and the Florida trust code.

 - Duty of Loyalty.
 A trustee cannot engage in self dealing for its own advantage of profit, it must be loyal to the trust and beneficiaries.
 The trustee violates the duty of loyalty any time a transaction is entered for the trustee’s own advantage or benefit.
 These are general voidable by the court.

 - Duty of Prudence.
 The trustee must administer the trust as a prudent person would after considering the purpose of the trust, its terms, what the circumstances of the trust and market are etc. The trustee also cannot incur unreasonable expenses.